 What exactly is a daemon?

-A daemon (pronounced DEE-muhn) is a program that runs continuously and exists for the purpose of handling periodic service requests that a computer system expects to receive.
+A daemon (pronounced DEE-muhn) is a program that runs continuously in the background, designed to handle periodic service requests that the system expects to receive.

 What exactly is a daemon?